plasmatech8/youtube-browser-bookmark-tagger/README.md

 Whatsmore, webextension bookmarks API does not expose tags.
 (see [bookmarks.BookmarkTreeNode](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/bookmarks/BookmarkTreeNode))
 So, instead this extension opted towards appending #tags to the bookmark title.

-Under consideration:
-* Use CSV notation instead of JSON notation to define tags

 Zip command for publishing:
 ```bash